-- (1) A court can not award exemplary, punitive or aggravated damages in relation to a claim for personal injury damages. - (2) Subsection (1) does not apply to a claim for personal injury damages if the act that caused the personal injury was- - (a) an unlawful intentional act done with intent to cause personal injury; or - (b) an unlawful sexual assault or other unlawful sexual misconduct.
+- (1) A court can not award exemplary, punitive or aggravated damages in relation to a claim for personal injury damages. - (2) Subsection (1) does not apply to a claim for personal injury damages if the act that caused the personal injury was- - (a) an unlawful intentional act done with intent to cause personal injury; or - (b) an unlawful sexual assault or other unlawful sexual misconduct insurance agency means the National Injury Insurance Agency, Queensland established under the National Injury Act.